-- Release inversions into or from stunts are prohibited - Release full twists to an extended position are prohibited - Twisting dismounts are limited to ONE and a quarter twist (11⁄2) - Pyramids sustained over 2 persons high are prohibited - Twisting stunts (i.e. full ups) are limited to ONE and a quarter (11⁄2) twisting rotation; one and a half (11⁄2) ups and double ups are prohibited
+- Release inversions into stunts are allowed to prep/chest level.
+Only allowed 1/2 twist. - · Release full twists to an extended position are prohibited - Twisting dismounts are limited to ONE and a quarter twist (11⁄2) - Pyramids sustained over 2 persons high are prohibited - Twisting stunts (i.e. full ups) are limited to ONE and a quarter (11⁄2) twisting rotation; one and a half (11⁄2) ups and double ups are prohibited